berenslab/MorphoPy/README.md

        --conf                   if density map is selected, you can pass a config file with more parameters for creating the density maps. (optional)
-    -f, --file                   specifies a swc-file as input for Morphopy, if no file is selected, directory is used -d, --directory              specifies a directory as input for swc-files.
+    -i, --input                 specifies a swc-file or a directory as input for morphopy (mandatory)
-                                (default: working directory)
     -o, --output                specifies the output directory for saving the results in. (default: same as source)